-When you get your refund, you can get it on your credit card or in cash.
+When you get your VAT refund you can get it on your credit card or in cash, which dictates the currency.

 I have never once had the refund go astray.
 When I've chosen to (or been required to) get my refund on my credit card, it's always arrived, even 3 months later.

-When I get my tax refund in Rome airport, I always get Euros cash.
-This is because the exchange rate to dollars is one of the worst there is.
-And, I will use the Euros again since I live in Rome.
+When I get my refund at the airport in Rome, I always get euros in cash.
+This is because the cash exchange rate from euro to dollar can be terrible, and I will use the euros.

 Almost all the cash-refund offices charge a small administrative fee for giving cash back, especially in airports not in Rome.